Uncovering Hidden Bugs and Vulnerabilities in C/C++

 You can get the latest release from GitHub or by running our install script:

-By default, CI Fuzz gets installed in your home directory under cifuzz
+By default, CI Fuzz gets installed in your home directory under cifuzz.
+You can customize the installation directory with ./cifuzz_installer -i /target/dir.

 Prerequisites